hashobject/perun/README.md

 When you use Perun you need to create custom task that is a composition of standard and 3d party tasks/plugins/functions.
 Perun takes set of files as input (e.x. source markdown files for your blog) and produces another set of files as output (e.x. generated deployable html for your blog).

 `meta.edn` is a special file that holds that is usually created once by some task (e.x. `markdown`).
 This file will hold all meta information about each page of your site.
 Each task/plugin can update `meta.edn` with more information (or deleted some entries from it).
-You can create `meta.end` manually.
+You can create `meta.edn` manually.
 It's just a Clojure list of maps.
 Each map hash meta information about each final generated page.
 There is no defined format for the map.

 ## Install